-Before seeking damages, you will need to meet with your attorney to first determine which of the victim’s family members has the right to pursue a lawsuit.
+Before seeking financial recovery for your damages, you will need to meet with your attorney to determine which of the deceased victim’s family members have the right to pursue a lawsuit.
 The damages sought for wrongful death will then depend on factors which include the following.

 - Whether the victim provided financial support to his or her family.
-If the victim was a breadwinner then the family he or she left behind is entitled to damages which will replace a lifetime of income that has been lost.
+If the victim was a breadwinner, then surviving family members are usually entitled to receive compensation that will replace a lifetime of income that the deceased victim can no longer earn.

 - The loss of consortium.
-This is the legal term for any loss of companionship or love and the passing of a loved one due to another person’s recklessness or negligence takes its toll on all of those who loved or respected the individual who has passed.
+This is the legal term for the companionship or love that the deceased loved one can no longer provide due to the recklessness or negligence of the driver at fault for the accident.
+This loss takes a toll on all of those who loved or respected the individual who has passed.

 - Medical bills and funeral costs.
-If your loved one was treated for injuries in an attempt to save his or her life, damages will include the cost of these services as well as the cost of his or her funeral and burial.
+If your loved one was treated for injuries in an attempt to save his or her life, the financial recovery should include the cost of these services as well as funeral and burial expenses.

 - Punitive damages.
-Driving while drunk or under the influence of drugs is a crime that has no excuse and when the result is the death of someone who was a complete bystander, it is not unreasonable to demand that the offender be punished.
-Punitive damages are damages that are awarded in addition to the damages which can normally be sought in lawsuits and are given specifically to punish the plaintiff for actions which are especially deplorable and out of line.
+Driving while drunk or under the influence of drugs is a crime that has no excuse.
+When this criminal action results in the death of an innocent victim, it is not unreasonable to demand that the offender be punished.
+Punitive damages involve financial recompense awarded to the victim's family in addition to the damages that are typically sought in lawsuits.
+Jury award punitive damage to punish the defendant for actions which are especially deplorable and out of line.

-To learn more about your rights as the family member of someone killed in a drunk driving accident, contact the Rosenfeld Injury Lawyers to arrange a free consultation with one of our Chicago wrongful death attorneys.
-We will gather all of the information we need to begin a complete and thorough investigation into your loved one’s accident so that we can quickly recover any evidence that may build or solidify your case.
+To learn more about your rights as the family member of someone killed in a drunk driving accident, contact the Rosenfeld Injury Lawyers LLC to arrange a free consultation with one of our Chicago wrongful death attorneys.
+We will gather all of the information we need to begin a complete and thorough investigation into your loved one’s accident.
+We can quickly recover any evidence that may build or solidify your case.
 After our investigation is completed, we can assess the value of your case and the amount of damages which should be sought from the person responsible for your loss.

 Our lawyers work on a contingency basis with our clients so that anyone can afford to be represented by a qualified attorney who will fight hard to represent their interests.
-What this means is that you will never be required to remit payment upfront and if we are unable to win your case or negotiate a settlement on your behalf, you will not be required to pay us a dime.
+What this means is that you will never be required to make an up front payment.
+If we are unable to win your case or negotiate an acceptable settlement amount on your behalf, you will not be required to pay us a dime.